The Nicomachean Ethics by Aristotle

 Introduction

 This article discusses Aristotle’s views on morality (ethics) and human flourishing (eudaemonia) as they are presented in the first volume of his Nicomachean Ethics.
-The paper is divided in four sections.
-The first section presents the characteristics of Aristotle’s ethics and their differences in relation to other scientific disciplines.
-The second section discusses three different ways of life, which according to Aristotle, people tend to follow in order to achieve eudaemonia (human flourishing).
+The paper is divided into four sections.
+The first section presents the characteristics of Aristotle’s ethics and their differences from those of other scientific disciplines.
+The second section discusses three ways of life that, according to Aristotle, people tend to follow to achieve eudaemonia (human flourishing).
 The section also discusses the similarities and differences of these three ways of life in relation to Plato’s division of human characters based on their psychological motives.
-The third section discuses Aristotle’s critique of Plato in relation to what is considered the Greatest Good (Ypsisto Agatho).
-The fourth and final section explains the notion of the Greatest Good by Aristotle and its association with human flourishing (eudaemonia).
+The third section discusses Aristotle’s critique of Plato in relation to what is considered the Greatest Good (Ypsisto Agatho).
+The fourth and final section explains Aristotle's notion of the Greatest Good and its association with human flourishing (eudaemonia).

 Aristotle’s views on morality

 In his Nicomachean Ethics, Aristotle categorises morality as part of his broader political science (politics) (Ross 1993, 265).
-Aristotle’s ‘political science’ is a discipline which differs in relation to modern politics: it relates to the organisation of the functions of human societies.
+Aristotle’s ‘political science’ is a discipline that differs from modern politics: it concerns the organisation of human society's functions.
 Aristotle’s political science is practical and treats human beings as parts of a social structure.
 In Aristotle’s politics, the ultimate benefit of morality is not personal, but communal, and is meant to be shared with the entire society.
 Society can either be defined as a large group of people or a specific political entity (Aristotle, Nicomachean Ethics, A1-2).

-For Aristotle, ethics is part of politics, which includes a variety of other disciplines, such as strategic, rhetoric and economy.
+For Aristotle, ethics is part of politics, which includes a variety of other disciplines, such as strategy, rhetoric and economy.
 Aristotle uses the term ‘architecture’ to describe his political science, confirming its teleological role.
-Political science and ethics bring together all other scientific disciplines, which contribute in the organisation of human societies.
-All disciplines aim in the moral fulfilment of the society and the communal achievement of human flourishing (eudaemonia) (Koutras 2002, 12-13).
+Political science and ethics bring together all other scientific disciplines, which contribute to the organisation of human societies.
+All disciplines aim at the moral fulfilment of society and the communal achievement of human flourishing (eudaemonia) (Koutras 2002, 12-13).

-Aristotle divides the disciplines of scientific knowledge (episteme) in two categories: practical and theoretical.
-Ethics aim in refining the behaviour of an individual or a group of people; therefore, their scientific application is practical.
-Such practical disciplines are characterised by a degree of subjectivity: their focus is human actions, which are often determined by the personal preferences of an individual.
-In contrast, theoretical disciplines aim in discovering eternal axioms, which are always true; the scholar is guided to these axioms through productive reasoning.
-In that sense, Aristotle rejects the application of the geometric methodology (his form of reasoning based on applied mathematics) on theoretical disciplines.
-Instead, such methodology matches practical disciplines, such as ethics.
-Aristotle argues that the conclusions drawn by practical disciplines are less tangible and more flexible compared to those of the theoretical disciplines.
-This difference is attributed the the freedom of one’s choice, which characterises human behaviour (Georgoulis 2000, 335-6).
+Aristotle divides the disciplines of scientific knowledge (episteme) into two categories: practical and theoretical.
+Ethics aim to refine the behaviour of individuals or groups; therefore, their scientific application is practical.
+Such practical disciplines are characterised by a degree of subjectivity: they focus on human actions, which are often determined by personal preferences.
+In contrast, theoretical disciplines aim to discover eternal axioms that are always true; the scholar is guided to them through productive reasoning.
+In that sense, Aristotle rejects applying the geometric methodology (his form of reasoning based on applied mathematics) to theoretical disciplines.
+Instead, such a methodology aligns with practical disciplines, such as ethics.
+Aristotle argues that the conclusions drawn by practical disciplines are less tangible and more flexible than those of theoretical disciplines.
+This difference is attributed to the freedom of one’s choice, which characterises human behaviour (Georgoulis 2000, 335-6).

 Practical and theoretical disciplines follow a different evidentiary methodology.
 Theoretical disciplines are based on general assumptions, which are called principles.
-The rationale of the mathematicians, for example, is introduced by such principles; then, with the use of interconnected productive reasoning, mathematicians prove a certain relationship, which equals with the discovery of an individual fact.
-In contrast, practical disciplines are based on the direct observation of natural phenomena though the use of human senses.
-The senses collect data from the surrounding environment, which they process in an inductive way.
-Their aim is to understand the primary source (the first principle), from which their data originates.
+The rationale of the mathematicians, for example, is introduced by such principles; then, through interconnected productive reasoning, they prove a certain relationship, which amounts to the discovery of an individual fact.
+In contrast, practical disciplines are based on direct observation of natural phenomena through the senses.
+The senses collect data from the surrounding environment and process it inductively.
+Their aim is to understand the primary source (the first principle) from which their data originates.
 In that sense, Aristotle’s moral science (ethics) is characterised by knowing ‘what’ instead of knowing ‘why’.
 The latter question is to be examined by the theoretical disciplines (Koutras 2002, 14-15).

 Three different ways of life for the pursuit of human flourishing

-Aristotle defines three ways of life, which people follow based on the degree they wish to pursue human flourishing (eudaemonia).
-Each group of people has a different aim, which defines the meaning of their eudaemonia; therefore, human flourishing is measured against each group’s targets.
+Aristotle defines three ways of life that people follow according to the degree to which they pursue human flourishing (eudaemonia).
+Each group has a different aim, which defines the meaning of its eudaemonia; therefore, human flourishing is measured against each group’s targets.

 The first group consist of people who are after physical pleasures and their ultimate goal is personal delight (hedone).
-According to Aristotle, such people resemble slaves and their lives resemble those of animals.
+According to Aristotle, such people resemble slaves and live like animals.
 Their preferences are identical to those of the Persian king Sardanapallos, who is presented as a negative stereotype of barbarity (Aristotle, Nicomachean Ethics, A5).

 The second group consists of people who willingly place themselves in the service of their city-state, just because they are after honour and public recognition.
 Aristotle stresses that the efforts of such people are in vain.
 Honour and public recognition depend on the character of the citizens who are willing to offer them to others.
 The people who place themselves in the service of their city-state are after recognition from citizens who are seen as virtuous; if they manage to be honoured with their recognition, this will prove that they are as virtuous as their benefactors.
 As a result, gaining honour is not their final objective (telos), but an intermediate stage in their pursuit of virtue.
 As virtue is superior to honour, any efforts to gain honour are in vain (Aristotle, Nicomachean Ethics, A5).

-The third group consists of people who devote their lives in studying and learning.
-Such people are after their personal improvement and the promotion of the positive features of their character.
-In principle, these are the only people within the three groups, who are after Aristotle’s Greatest Good, the eudaemonia.
+The third group consists of people who devote their lives to studying and learning.
+Such people are focused on personal improvement and on promoting their positive character traits.
+In principle, these are the only people within the three groups who are after Aristotle’s Greatest Good, the eudaemonia.
 During the analysis of his third group, Aristotle interrupts his narration and introduces a fourth group of people, which is after material wealth.
-However, Aristotle argues that material wealth cannot be seen as a real goal in life; instead, it consists of a practical mean, which can be used appropriately for the conquest of human flourishing (Aristotle, Nicomachean Ethics, A5).
+However, Aristotle argues that material wealth cannot be considered a real goal in life; rather, it is a practical means to achieve human flourishing (Aristotle, Nicomachean Ethics, A5).

 The above tripartite division suggested by Aristotle resembles Plato’s tripartite division of human characters in relation to their psychological motives, which he explains in his Republic.
 According to Plato, there are three types of human characters: the ‘friends of wisdom’, who are philosophers and are motivated by their rational qualities; the ‘friends of success’, who are motivated by their impulsive instincts; and the ‘friends of profit’, who are motivated by their desires.
 In his Nicomachean Ethics, Aristotle adopts Plato’s divisions and incorporates them into his three groups of people, according to their ways of life.
 The first group of people, who are motivated by their theoretical pursuits, match Plato’s ‘friends of wisdom’.
 The second group of people, who are motivated by their political ambitions, match Plato’s ‘friends of success.
 The third group of people, who are motivated by their delightful desires, are likely to match Plato’s ‘friends of profit’, although this can also be debated (Koutras 2002, 16-17).

 The above matchings require some additional thought.
 In Aristotle’s approach, the people who follow their theoretical pursuits are the same as Plato’s philosophers; these are the only ones who are really after the Greatest Good.
-As it will be explained in the following section, however, the essence of the Greatest Good and the ways of achieving it, differ in relation to the two philosophers.
-Again, both Plato and Aristotle would agree that the people who follow their political ambitions to gain honour and public recognition, are motivated by their pursuit of success.
+As it will be explained in the following section, however, the essence of the Greatest Good and the ways of achieving it differ in relation to the two philosophers.
+Again, both Plato and Aristotle would agree that those who pursue political ambition for honour and public recognition are motivated by a desire for success.
 In his analysis, Plato sees that success is a just pursuit; however, Aristotle argues that the human actions towards success are characterised by complete vanity.
 Finally, Aristotle’s group of people who are after the delights of life may not necessarily match Plato’s ‘friends of profit’.
-According to Plato, his ‘friends of profit’ are controlled by the part of their soul, which produces desires.
+According to Plato, his ‘friends of profit’ are controlled by the part of their soul which produces desires.
 Such desires are connected with the pursuit of carnal pleasure (hedone), which Plato perceives as a negative concept.
 On the other hand, Plato’s ‘friends of profit’ are more likely to match Aristotle’s fourth group of people, who are after material wealth; however, Plato condemns material wealth as it motivates humans to pursue inferior forms of pleasure, which are carnal and not spiritual.
-By contrast, Aristotle does not see material wealth as a negative concept; he believes that it plays a positive role and has a meaningful contribution to the pursuit of his eudaemonia.
+By contrast, Aristotle does not see material wealth as a negative concept; he believes it plays a positive role and contributes meaningfully to the pursuit of his eudaemonia.

 Aristotle’s critique of Plato’s Greatest Good

-Although Aristotle is one of Plato’s students, in his Nicomachean Ethics he follows a different approach in relation to what Plato defines as his Greatest Good.
+Although Aristotle is one of Plato’s students, in his Nicomachean Ethics, he follows a different approach in relation to what Plato defines as the Greatest Good.
 Furthermore, one needs to bear in mind that Plato’s approach appears refined in his mature dialogues, which are most likely the ones that formulated Aristotle’s critique.

-In the early dialogues by Plato’s, Socrates suggests that the Greatest Good is virtue.
-Furthermore, virtue is gained through knowledge, which according to Socrates, has the form of esoteric cognition (Dimas 2000, 130-1).
-Although Aristotle argues that such cognition is achievable through the study of ethics, he neither sees virtue as the final destination, nor the Greatest Good for all humans.
+In Plato's early dialogues, Socrates suggests that the Greatest Good is virtue.
+Furthermore, virtue is gained through knowledge, which, according to Socrates, has the form of esoteric cognition (Dimas 2000, 130-1).
+Although Aristotle argues that such cognition is achievable through the study of ethics, he neither sees virtue as the final destination nor the Greatest Good for all humans.
 In contrast, Aristotle believes that virtue manifests sporadically and is not an active state of being, such as eudaemonia (Koutras 2002, 16-17).
-In his analysis, Aristotle rejects Socrates’ view that virtue is enough to allow someone to flourish (to gain eudaemonia).
+In his analysis, Aristotle rejects Socrates’ view that virtue alone is sufficient for someone to flourish (to gain eudaemonia).
 To prove his point, he counter-argues that a virtuous man, who has been systematically tortured and harassed due to his virtue, is not necessarily in a state of spiritual flourishing (eudaemon) (Irwin 2005, 272-3).

-In general, Aristotle disagrees with Plato on the existence of a supreme Idea of All-Good, which can be defined on the basis of ontology.
-Instead, he argues that the notion of Good (agatho) is proportional to the preferences and the needs of the people who are after it.
-Following this rationale, Aristotle argues that there are different Categories of Good, which are pursued by the human beings at will.
-Furthermore, he sub-divides these Categories of Good in two groups: the Goods that are initially obtained in order to guide humans towards other higher goods; and the Goods that are complete (full), which consist of the final destination of the human pursuit.
+In general, Aristotle disagrees with Plato about the existence of a supreme Idea of All-Good, which can be defined ontologically.
+Instead, he argues that the notion of Good (agatho) is proportional to the preferences and needs of those who pursue it.
+Following this rationale, Aristotle argues that there are different Categories of Good that human beings pursue at will.
+Furthermore, he subdivides these Categories of good into two groups: the Goods that are initially obtained to guide humans towards other higher goods, and the Goods that are complete (full), which constitute the final destination of human pursuit.
 Aristotle’s Good (agatho) is not a single entity, as this appears in Plato; instead, each Good is defined by the purpose and by the preference of each human being, as this is perceived to be perfect and self-sufficient (Georgoulis 2000, 338).
-Aristotle recognises multiple notions of Good and rejects the existence of a catholic and generalised Idea of All-Good, which to him has by definition no essence (koutras 2000, 18-19).
+Aristotle recognises multiple notions of Good and rejects the existence of a catholic and generalised Idea of All-Good, which, to him, has, by definition, no essence (Koutras 2000, 18-19).

-In Plato’s theory, his Ideas are meant to define education and are supposed to regulate the levels of knowledge and skill obtained by humans.
-Aristotle presents an ironic example to point out that knowing the Idea of the Greatest Good, does not have any practical application in one’s life.
-He argues that a carpenter does not earn his living due to the cognition of Plato’s ontological Ideas; instead, he profits by working with his practical skills.
+In Plato’s theory, his Ideas are meant to define education and to regulate the levels of knowledge and skill humans attain.
+Aristotle presents an ironic example to point out that knowing the Idea of the Greatest Good does not have any practical application in one’s life.
+He argues that a carpenter does not earn his living through the cognition of Plato’s ontological Ideas; instead, he profits by using his practical skills.
 According to Aristotle, the cognition of Good comes with the correct use of Reason (orthos logos), which should command all human behaviours and actions (Irwin 2005, 247-8).

-Furthermore, Aristotle believes that Plato’s Ideas cannot regulate human education, as the main regulator of education and life in general, is nature.
+Furthermore, Aristotle believes that Plato’s Ideas cannot regulate human education, as the main regulator of education and life in general is nature.
 Nature provides the correct Reason to human beings and defines their final destination in life (telos).
-Although there is a catholic destination for all human beings, Aristotle does not recognise the existence of a catholic Good for everyone.
-In his view, there are different and separate notions of Good, which are defined by the personal goals of each individual.
+Although there is a catholic destination for all human beings, Aristotle does not recognise a catholic Good for everyone.
+In his view, there are distinct notions of Good, defined by each individual's personal goals.
 The successful conquest of such Goods is achieved through the application of an orthological mediocrity (mesotis) (Irwin 2005, 247-8).

-Aristotle notes that despite his well-structured theory, Plato is still unable to define the essence of his Greatest Good; instead, Plato’s Idea remains theoretical, not well-elaborated and impractical.
-Modern scholars agree that the approaches of the two philosophers differ in relation to their focus, which is defined by their personal research interests.
-From his point of view, Plato defines his Greatest Good as a catholic and eternal Idea, which stands beyond the changing nature of everyday affairs.
+Aristotle notes that, despite his well-structured theory, Plato is still unable to define the essence of his Greatest Good; instead, Plato’s Idea remains theoretical, poorly elaborated, and impractical.
+Modern scholars agree that the approaches of the two philosophers differ in terms of their respective foci, defined by their personal research interests.
+From his point of view, Plato defines his Greatest Good as a universal and eternal Idea that stands beyond the changing nature of everyday affairs.
 On the other hand, Aristotle views the notion of Good as multiple and practically applicable in everyday life and reality (Gigon 1991, 282-3).

 Aristotle believes that human Good (agatho) has multiple manifestations.
-Instead of seeing a single human Good for the entire society, as Plato does, Aristotle sees different human Goods, which vary in relation to the arts (technes) and the actions of the people who are after them.
+Instead of seeing a single human Good for the entire society, as Plato does, Aristotle sees different human Goods, which vary in relation to the arts (technes) and the actions of people who pursue them.
 Aristotle suggests that human Goods consist of autonomous final causes; therefore, their essence is teleological.
-As noted earlier, he divides them in two types: the Goods that mediate in the pursuit of other higher Goods, and the Goods that are pursued for what they are.
-The latter Goods are perfect and once they are achieved, there is nothing further to be pursued.
+As noted earlier, he divides them into two types: the Goods that mediate in the pursuit of other higher Goods, and the Goods that are pursued for what they are.
+The latter Goods are perfect, and once they are achieved, there is nothing further to be pursued.
 According to Aristotle, this second group consists of the Highest Goods.
-One of these highest and final goods in human flourishing (eudaemonia).
-Unlike all other Highest Goods that exist in nature, eudaemonia is particularly destined for the human beings only (Aristotle, Nicomachean Ethics, A7).
+One of the highest and final goods in human flourishing (eudaemonia).
+Unlike all other Highest Goods that exist in nature, eudaemonia is particularly destined for human beings only (Aristotle, Nicomachean Ethics, A7).

-All of Aristotle’s Highest Goods, are characterised by perfection and self-sufficiency.
+All of Aristotle’s Highest Goods are characterised by perfection and self-sufficiency.
 In that sense, Aristotle’s eudaemonia is perfect and can exist by itself.
-Furthermore, eudaemonia includes all resources that make it self-sufficient, without need to be supported by other intermediate Goods (Koutras 2002, 19).
-As a final and self-sufficient cause, eudaeomonia relates to the totality of human existence and not just isolated segments of the lives of individual human beings (Kontos 2000, 207).
+Furthermore, eudaemonia includes all resources that make it self-sufficient, without the need for support from other intermediate Goods (Koutras 2002, 19).
+As a final and self-sufficient cause, eudaeomonia concerns the totality of human existence rather than isolated segments of individual human lives (Kontos 2000, 207).

 Aristotle follows Plato’s principle of Ergo (work/action) to define the essence of human flourishing and to present it as the Greatest Good, which only belongs to the human species.
 To do this, he discusses the nature of the ‘per se’ human work that matches the conquest of human flourishing.
-In his analysis, the functions of life, the ability to grow and the perceptual abilities of the senses can be noted on every living organism in nature.
+In his analysis, the functions of life, the ability to grow, and the senses' perceptual abilities are evident in every living organism.
 The only function that belongs solely to the human species is the performance of rational actions, or the ability to act according to Reason.
 Aristotle specifies that for such actions, Reason masters the volition of the human soul (psyche) (Georgoulis 2000, 339-40).
 As a result, eudaemonia is accompanied by orthological actions, which are actions according to Reason (orthos logos).
 Paradoxically, although Reason is meant to control all human actions, such actions are not always subject to Reason.
 The same stands with human flourishing (Irwin 2005, 274-5).

-Unlike Socrates, who sees that the knowledge of virtue is enough to lead to cognition and spiritual growth, Aristotle proposes an education system (agoge), which teaches humans how to act according to Reason (to perform orthological actions) (Irwin 2005, 237).
+Unlike Socrates, who sees that knowledge of virtue is enough to lead to cognition and spiritual growth, Aristotle proposes an education system (agoge) that teaches humans how to act according to Reason (to perform orthological actions) (Irwin 2005, 237).
 According to Aristotle, the knowledge of Socratic virtue is not enough to guarantee human flourishing (eudaemonia); hence, a virtuous man is not necessarily joyful (eudaemon) (Irwin 2005, 272-3).
-Aristotle concludes that human flourishing in not the same as virtue, but another form of acting according to Reason (Ross 1993, 272).
+Aristotle concludes that human flourishing is not the same as virtue, but another form of acting according to Reason (Ross 1993, 272).

 To summarise, the essence of Aristotle’s eudaemonia consists of four features.
-Firstly, it is the highest of all functions, which complies to the commands of Reason.
-Secondly, it manifests itself actively (en energeia) and not potentially (en dynamei), which means it is a practical and not a theoretical acquisition.
+Firstly, it is the highest of all functions, which complies with the commands of Reason.
+Secondly, it manifests itself actively (en energeia) rather than potentially (en dynamei), indicating a practical rather than a theoretical acquisition.
 Thirdly, it is not the same as virtue, but it complies with the principles of virtue.
-Fourthly, it does not manifest sporadically in the lives of humans, but consists of a permanent state of living.
-According to Aristotle, the presence of eudaemonia in people’s lives demands the presence of physical wealth, which ensures the self-sufficiency of the former.
+Fourthly, it does not manifest sporadically in human lives but constitutes a permanent state of living.
+According to Aristotle, the presence of eudaemonia in people’s lives requires physical wealth, which ensures their self-sufficiency.
 Although Aristotle’s eudaemonia does not match pleasure (hedone), the latter is a natural after-effect of the former.
-Finally, to conquer eudaemonia one needs to start from virtue.
+Finally, to achieve eudaemonia, one must start with virtue.
 Virtue defines the beginning of every rational human action, and the continuation of such actions leads to eudaeomonia (Ross 1993, 271-2).

 Bibliography